50 Christmas Memories journal prompts

 - Does your family celebrate holiday traditions from other countries?
 What special foods, decorations, or activities mark the event?

-For some of us, it’s been a hard year, and Christmas may be bittersweet.
+For some of us, it’s been an insanely hard year, and Christmas may be bittersweet.
 As we celebrate the birth of the King, may your family times be meaningful and warm—no matter the circumstances.
-And may 2015 be filled with hope and promise for each of you.
+And may this coming year be filled with hope and promise for each of you.

 What prompts about Christmas memories and traditions would you add to this list?